fixm-ccb/FIXM-Core-4.2.0-testing/docs/how-to-generate-xml-schemas/generating-schemas-from-the-logical-model.md

-# Generating Schemas from the Logical Model
+# APPENDIX C: Generating Schemas from the Logical Model

 The FIXM models are heavily annotated with stereotypes that allow Sparx Enterprise Architect (EA) to convert the logical model into XML schema